Starting Your Business: Business Name Availability

 4. Find Unregistered Business Names

-On the Internet - The internet is a great place to start searching for unregistered trademarked business names that are the same as, or similar to, the business name that you have picked out.
-Search engines, like Google or Bing, can provide you with a wealth of information.
+The internet is a great place to start searching for unregistered trademarked business names that are the same as, or similar to, the business name that you have picked out.
+Simply conducting a search of proposed business names can provide you with a wealth of information.

 5. Registered Trademarks

 The last place that you should look when conducting your business name search is the database of registered trademarks that is kept by the federal government.
 However, this is not to say that you should not check it.
 Indeed, you should always check it, but only if you get to this last step.
 This database will include every trademark that has been registered by the United States Patent and Trademark Office (USPTO).

 The first benefit that you will get from checking the database kept by the USPTO is that you will avoid claims of willful infringement of trademark rights.
 If you do not check the database and it turns out that you did infringe on someone's trademark rights by choosing your business name, you may face a lawsuit that contains a claim that you willfully infringed the trademark rights.
 If you are found to have willfully infringed another's trademark rights, you will face steeper penalties.
 Do yourself a favor and check the database, it really is quite easy and it can save you a whole lot of trouble.